A system's wave function is uniquely determined by its underlying physical state: Discussion

 It is then easily verified that the assumptions of~\cite{Pusey2012} imply the following: \begin{enumerate} \item $P_{Z|\Psi_1 \cdots \Psi_n}$ satisfies the Born rule; \item $\Psi_1, \ldots, \Psi_n$ are free choices from $\{\psi, \psi'\}$ w.r.t.~\eqref{eq_causal2}; \item $\Lambda$ is complete w.r.t.~\eqref{eq_causal2}. \end{enumerate} These conditions are essentially in one-to-one correspondence with the assumptions of Theorem~\ref{thm_main}.\footnote{The choice of a measurement setting may be encoded into the state of an extra system that is fed into a fixed measurement device.
 We hence argue that there is no conceptual difference between the free choice of a state, as implied by the assumptions of~\cite{Pusey2012} (in particular, preparation independence), and the free choice of a measurement setting, as assumed in Theorem~\ref{thm_main}.} The main difference thus concerns the modelling of the physical state $\Lambda$, which in the approach of~\cite{Pusey2012} is assumed to have an internal structure.
 A main goal of the present work was to avoid using this assumption (see also~\cite{Hardy_PBR,Aaronson_PBR} for alternative arguments).

-We conclude by noting that the assumptions to Theorem~\ref{thm_main} and Corollary~\ref{cor_main} may be weakened.
+We conclude by noting that the assumptions of Theorem~\ref{thm_main} and Corollary~\ref{cor_main} may be weakened.
 For example, the independence condition that is implied by free choice may be replaced by a partial independence condition along the lines considered in~\cite{CR_free}.
 An analogous weakening was given in~\cite{Hall_PBR,SF} regarding the argument of~\cite{Pusey2012}.
-More generally, recall that all our assumptions are properties of the probability distribution $P_{X Y A B \Psi \Lambda}$.
-One may therefore replace them by relaxed properties that need only be satisfied for distributions that are $\eps$-close (in total variation distance) to $P_{XYAB\Psi \Lambda}$.
+More generally, recall that all our assumptions are properties of the probability distribution $P_{XYAB\Psi\Lambda}$.
+One may therefore replace them by relaxed properties that need only be satisfied for distributions that are $\eps$-close (in total variation distance) to $P_{XYAB\Psi\Lambda}$.
 (For example, the Born rule may only hold approximately.)
 It is relatively straightforward to verify that the proof still goes through, leading to the claim that $\Psi = f(\Lambda)$ holds with probability at least $1-\delta$, with $\delta \to 0$ in the limit where $\eps \to 0$.

 Nevertheless, none of the three assumptions of Theorem~\ref{thm_main} can be dropped without replacement.
 Indeed, without the Born rule, the wave function $\Psi$ has no meaning and could be taken to be independent of the measurement outcomes $X$.
-Furthermore, a recent impossibility result~\cite{Lewis2012} implies that the freedom of choice assumption cannot be omitted.
+Furthermore, a recent impossibility result~\cite{Lewis2012} implies that the analogous theorem with the second assumption omitted does not hold.
 It also implies that the statement of Theorem~\ref{thm_main} cannot hold for a setting with only one single measurement.
 This means that there exist $\Psi$-epistemic theories compatible with the remaining assumptions.
 However, in this case, it is still possible to exclude a certain subclass of such theories, called \emph{maximally $\Psi$-epistemic} theories~\cite{Maroney} (see also~\cite{LeiferMaroney}).
 Finally, completeness of $\Lambda$ is necessary because, without it, $\Lambda$ could be set to a constant, in which case it clearly cannot determine $\Psi$.

 \acknowledgments